ethereumdegen/onsecondary-market/README.md

 - build a bot that can be run locally (easily) with html frontend for placing bids on certain types of toadz

+ - update mayc config so it has 20k - 30k

  mogrify -resize 631x631 ./*.jpg